-We love our pets, but some things we humans do in this season that could hurt our four-legged friends, and cost a big-bucks vet visit, too.
+We love our pets, but some things we humans do in this season could hurt our four-legged friends — and cost us a big-bucks veterinarian visit, too.

-Take note of these-often overlooked dangers to keep pets — and your bank account — healthy this holiday season.
+Take note of these-often overlooked dangers so you can keep pets — and your bank account — healthy this holiday season.

 For many (maybe most) people, having guests can make things a tad stressful.

 That’s true for pets, too.
 The noise, smells, movement and strange people combine to overwhelm some furry friends.
 Make sure your pet has a safe, quiet place to retreat.

 Consider getting your pet a respite by engaging a pet sitter or walker.
 Pet-sitting network Rover is one way to connect with capable pet sitters.
 Or, find a trusted neighbor kid who wants to earn a few bucks.